-During a training exercise on October 5, 2015, at Camp Pendleton in San Diego, California, United States Marine Corps Staff Sergeant Stuart DiPaolo was navigating an all-terrain vehicle when he lost control on the weathered course.
+During a training exercise on October 5, 2015, at Camp Pendleton in San Diego, California, retired U.S. Marine Corps Staff Sergeant Stuart DiPaolo was navigating an all-terrain vehicle when he lost control on the weathered course.
 Rain had pelted the area the day before, causing conditions on the ground to be more challenging to navigate than initially assessed.

 When his vehicle began to go up an embankment, Stuart made the split-second decision to bail out as the best course of action for his overall safety.
 But upon jumping from the vehicle and landing on the ground, the vehicle then rolled over on its side, where the roll bar ended up crushing his head.

 When medical help arrived, every bone in his face was broken.
 Stuart severed the right side Carotid artery.
 His neck was broken, and his left eye was detached from the optical nerve.
 His life was on the line, yet for this Marine, overcoming the obstacles in front of him was not insurmountable.
 Persevering through challenging situations was a skillset he had learned throughout his upbringing in Gray, Maine, and upon enlisting in the armed forces.

 The youngest of two children to a working mother and father who was rarely home because of his job as a truck driver, Stuart and his brother maned the house by taking care of household chores and other duties to lighten the load for their mother.
 An accomplished trumpeter, he played in the school’s Jazz Band and Concert Band and earned the Louis Armstrong Award in his senior for his mastery of the instrument.

 In addition to playing the trumpet, Stuart was part of the football team, and like his participation in band, he enjoyed the camaraderie and team cohesion both environments created.
 It was during this time when, after the terrorist attacks on September 11, 2001, he realized what his plans would be after graduation.